-We have examined just some of Jehovah's qualities and dealings that we learn about as we come to know him better.
+24 We have examined just some of Jehovah's qualities and dealings that we learn about as we come 24, 25.
+What benefits will you gain if you get to know Jehovah as King Josiah did? to know him better.
 We can see that the personal benefits of knowing Jehovah intimately are a strong motivation to worship him acceptably.
 If we get to know Jehovah as intimately as King Josiah did, our life will be brimming with happiness, which is another aspect of God's personality.

-Knowing Jehovah to a greater extent will enrich our relationships with others.
+25 Knowing Jehovah to a greater extent will enrich our relationships with others.
 By our working to show loving-kindness, justice, and forgiveness as Jehovah does, our friendships in the Christian congregation will deepen and become more precious.
 Moreover, we will find ourselves more capable of teaching as we make return visits in our territory and conduct progressive Bible studies.
 Interested ones will feel more comfortable with the pattern of Christian living that they see in us.
 Hence, we will be better equipped to help them worship Jehovah acceptably, to follow "the good way."-Jer.
 6:16.